Young Turk Revolution: Impact on the Second Constitutional Era

 While the Young Turk Revolution had promised organizational improvement, once instituted, the government at first proved itself rather disorganized and ineffectual.
 Although these working-class citizens had little knowledge of how to control a government, they imposed their ideas on the Ottoman Empire.
 The CUP had Said Pasha removed from the premiership in less than two weeks for Kâmil Pasha.
 His quest to revive the Sublime Porte of the Tanzimat proved fruitless when CUP soon censored him with a no-confidence vote in parliament, thus he was replaced by Hüseyin Hilmi Pasha who was more in-line with the committee's ways.

 Abdul Hamid maintained his throne by conceding its existence as a symbolic position, but in April 1909 attempted to seize power (see 31 March Incident) by stirring populist sentiment throughout the Empire.
 The Sultan's bid for a return to power gained traction when he promised to restore the caliphate, eliminate secular policies, and restore the Sharia-based legal system.
 On 13 April 1909, army units revolted, joined by masses of theological students and turbaned clerics shouting, "We want Sharia", and moving to restore the Sultan's absolute power.
-The CUP once again assembled a force in Macedonia to march on the capital and restored parliamentary rule after crushing the uprising on 24 April 1909.
+The CUP once again assembled a force in Macedonia to march on the capital and restored parliamentary rule after crushing the counter-revolution on 24 April 1909.
 The deposition of Abdul Hamid II in favor of Mehmed V followed, and the palace ceased to be a significant player in Ottoman politics.

+Impact on Christian communities

+The Young Turks initially encouraged non-Muslim groups to expect equal citizenship, protection of their national rights and redress of longstanding grievances, but these expectations gave way to disillusionment as the Committee of Union and Progress (CUP) prioritized ethno-religious nationalism over communal demands.
+The CUP curtailed the autonomy of non-Muslim communities by opposing administrative decentralization, seeking to abolish their ethno-national privileges, imposing Ottoman Turkish in communal schools and restricting the civil liberties through which these groups defended their interests.
+After the Balkan Wars, the CUP initiated a policy of "national economy" intended to create a Muslim-Turkish bourgeoisie by directing state patronage, commercial opportunities and employment toward Muslims at the expense of established non-Muslim merchants and property owners.
+Although Ottoman Greeks were initially the principal targets, this policy increasingly discriminated against non-Muslims as a general category through commercial boycotts, picketing, physical intimidation and harassment, pressure against buying from or working for non-Muslim businesses, and demands that Muslim employers hire Muslim workers.
+The discrimination against Christians under the CUP eventually transpired into genocide.